 Important things to be used during the process

-- Rods: Rods are curling iron which are available in various sizes.
+- Rods: Rods are curling iron that is available in various sizes.
 The choice of the rod is absolutely at the owner’s discretion.
-It depends upon the size and the texture of the curls, which size of the rod has to be used.
+It depends upon the size and texture of the curls, and which size of the rod has to be used.

 - Solution: Solution is the chemical to be used for the perm.
 Apart from a hair salon, It is available for one to perform the process at home in the form of home kits.
 The chemical to be used depends on the quality of the hair and the pH of the solution.

-- Neutraliser: Neutraliser is the second set of chemical which has to be applied after the completion of the process of the perm.
+- Neutralizer: Neutralizer is the second set of chemicals that has to be applied after the completion of the process of the perm.
 It restores the pH of the hair.

 Each strand must be wrapped in a curling rod.
 The end of each strand must be wrapped around a rod.
 The choice of the size of the rod depends upon what kind of curls one wants.
 The larger the size of the rod, the looser will be the curl.
 The rod must be rolled downwards.